-CHANGES AND NEW REQUIREMENTS IN THE NOFA
+SPECIAL FEATURES IN THE NOFA

-The following summarizes significant changes in this year's NOFA.
-This is not an exhaustive list of all changes.
-Please make sure to completely review the NOFA.
+The following summarizes significant features in this year's NOFA.
+Since this is not an exhaustive list, please make sure to completely review each section of the NOFA.

 1. Policy Changes related to Measure KK Funding: